Core Types (pdk.core)

 Map

-A structure that maps keys to values.
-A map cannot contain duplicate keys; each key can map to at most one value.
+A structure that maps string keys to values so that each value can be looked up by its unique key.
+A map cannot contain duplicate keys: each key can map to at most one value.

 Keys in the map can only be of type pdk.core.String